01 May Babinsky. Present (1978 – )

 In November 1986, Syuta died of a bleeding ulcer.

-In December 1986, the Rockford nuclear station completed, Dima was laid off.
+In December 1986, the construction of the Rockford nuclear plant completed, Dima was laid off.
 He decided to start his own business doing remodeling and rehabilitation of commercial properties.

 Mikhail Gorbachev, the president of the Soviet Union, said at a press conference that emigration was not necessary any longer ‒ everybody who had wanted to leave had done so already.